jweisman/eca-components/packages/select-entities/README.md

     else if (~index) this.selectedEntities.splice(index, 1);
   }
 ```
-Or a `List` of one of the entity properties:
+Or a `Set` of one of the entity properties:
 ```
   selectedEntities = new Set<string>();